-Because of that, we care more about the Kingdom than about America.
+Because of that, we care more about the Kingdom of God than about Western Christianity.
 We care more about going on missions than getting a mortgage.
 And we care more about the future of our planet than whatever is good for the stock market.

-Unfortunately, in order to keep growing what you planted, we must change the way we do farming.
-To continue building what you started, we need to demolish a thing or two.
+Unfortunately, in order to keep growing what you planted, we must try a different way of farming.
+To continue building what you started, we need to demolish an idol or two.

 And we really love the church, but we’re dreaming of the actual good old days.
 The days of Matthew and Mark and Luke and John… and the possibility of the books of Acts all over again.